sujith-eag/Learning_Journey/JavaScript/5_Array/02_Array_methods/03_map_method.md

 ---

-### Example 3: Transforming Strings to Uppercase
+#### Example 3: Transforming Strings to Uppercase

-The `map()` function can also be used to modify strings.
+The `map()` function can be used to modify strings.
 For example, converting all the cat names to uppercase:

 ```js
 const cats = ["Leopard", "Jaguar", "Tiger", "Lion"];